Spain reports 2nd death from monkeypox

-MADRID (AP) — Spain has reported a second death in as many days from monkeypox, its health ministry said Saturday.
+BARCELONA, Spain (AP) — Spain reported Saturday a second death in as many days from monkeypox.
+These are believed to be the first confirmed fatalities from the disease in Europe since its recent spread beyond Africa.

-These are believed to be the first confirmed deaths from monkeypox since its outbreak in the European Union.
-The ministry gave no details on the deceased.
-It reported its first death from the disease on Friday.
+The ministry based in Madrid said both fatalities were young men.
+It reported its first death on Friday, the same day that Brazil also reported its first death from monkeypox.

-The global monkeypox outbreak has seen more than 21,00 cases in nearly 80 countries since May.
+The global monkeypox outbreak has seen more than 22,000 cases in nearly 80 countries since May.
 There have been 75 suspected deaths in Africa, mostly in Nigeria and Congo, where a more lethal form of monkeypox is spreading than in the West.

-Brazil also reported a death linked to monkeypox on Friday.
+In the U.S. and Europe, the vast majority of monkeypox infections have happened in men who have sex with men, though health officials have stressed that anyone can catch the virus.

+The deaths outside Africa come one week after the World Health Organization declared the monkeypox outbreak a global health emergency.

 On Friday, Spain’s health ministry reported 4,298 people were infected with the virus, making it the leading European country for monkeypox cases.
 Of that total, some 3,500 cases were of men who had had sex with other men.
 Only 64 were women.